 Does our data have heterogenous residual variance?

-Residual variance may conflate with estimates of other variance components if it changes over time (heterogenous variance) and is not properly accounted for.
-We therefore explicitly modelled residual variance to verify if this was the case using WAIC values.
-We fitted two models, both of which had the same fixed and random effects structure as Model 7 described above.
-The first model had homogenous residual variance whereas in the second model we modelled residual variance with a linear slope thereby allowing it to vary with age.
-The model with heterogenous variance was best supported (Table S2), we therefore modelled heterogenous variance in all subsequent models unless stated otherwise
+Residual variance may impact estimates of heritability if changes over time (heterogenous variance) are not properly accounted for.
+We therefore explicitly modelled residual variance to verify if this was the case comparing homogeneous and heterogenous models using LOO and WAIC values.
+We fitted two models, both of which had the same random effects structure as our top supported model described above (Table S1).
+The model with heterogenous variance was best supported (Table S2), we therefore modelled heterogenous variance in all subsequent models unless stated otherwise.

 Table S2 Comparisons of expected log predictive density values for LOO and WAIC values to test the importance of heterogenous and homogenous residual variance.
 Note that difference in values are calculated by subtracting values from the model with lowest LOO and WAIC values i.e. the heterogenous variance model